m-sparrow/j-db/README.md

 # j-db
 j-db is a hackable NoSQL DB based on raw file system. j-db basically consists of a **Partition Key**, within Partition Key any number of **Secondary Partition Keys** and finally **Item**.
 In simpler terms, data is stored in the form of a tree.
-With such a design it is aimed to acheive the performance **O(1)** at any scale for create, fetech, update and deletion of Items.
+With such a design it is aimed to achieve the performance **O(1)** at any scale for create, fetch, update and deletion of Items.

 ```
 Partition Key - String
 Secondary Partition Keys - String
 Item - JSON document
 ```
-j-db acts as a core engine which is so flexible can be embdded into an existing application.
-[Cli tool] (https://github.com/m-sparrow/j-db-cli) and [API version] (https://github.com/m-sparrow/j-db-api) is also availble as per the requirement.
-Cli tool is used to interact directly while with API version you can inetract with the DB over Restful webservices.
+j-db acts as a core engine which is so flexible can be embedded into an existing application.
+[Cli tool] (https://github.com/m-sparrow/j-db-cli) and [API version] (https://github.com/m-sparrow/j-db-api) is also available as per the requirement.
+Cli tool is used to interact directly while with API version you can interact with the DB over Restful web services.
 Please look into the respective repositories for detailed documentation.

 ## Syntax

 ###### Create DB
 Create new DB using the below
 ```
 createDB (dbName)